Q&A for Power BI consumers

 Where can I use Q&A?

-You'll find Q&A on dashboards in Power BI service, at the bottom of the dashboard in Power BI mobile, and above the visualization in Power BI Embedded.
+You'll find Q&A on dashboards and reports in Power BI service, and at the bottom of the dashboard in Power BI mobile.
 Unless the designer has given you edit permissions, you'll be able to use Q&A to explore data but won't be able to save any visualizations created with Q&A.

 How does Q&A know how to answer questions?